REStud/data-editor/policy.md

 <details class="dcas-panel" markdown="1">
 <summary>You collected primary data (Rules #2,12)</summary>
 <div class="dcas-content" markdown="1">
-Please include all survey or experimental instruments, even if you have already included them in an online appendix of the paper.
-Online appendices do not have a DOI, so including them in the replication package gives them a permanent home, a DOI, and a reuse license, allowing readers to cite them and access them.
+Please include all survey or experimental instruments.
+A reference to an online appendix of the paper does not suffice: online appendices do not have a DOI.
+Including them in the replication package gives them a permanent home, a DOI, and a reuse license, allowing readers to cite and access them.
 You may also consider releasing the data in a separate record.
 If you do, cite that record using its DOI.

 If any accompanying materials, such as experimental instructions, are not written in English, then a translation should be provided.
 In addition, upon acceptance, authors are expected to provide computer programs, configuration files, or scripts used to run the experiment and/or to analyse the data, and the raw data from the experiment per DCAS rule #2

 If applicable, pre-registration of the research project must be documented with a Document Object Identifier for the pre-registration record in the README.

-Alternatively, you can publish you data separately and cite it in the README, including its DOI.
+Alternatively, you can publish your data and documentation separately and cite it in the README, adding its DOI.
 See [here](https://social-science-data-editors.github.io/guidance/Guidance/depositing-data-for-greater-good.html) for guidance.

 </div>
 </details>